opencog/atomspace/opencog/atoms/foreign/README.md

 other systems provide.
 It might even be faster!
 The primary issue is that its a bit ... boring.
 Unless someone has a particular use-case in mind, there's not much of a point to this, right?

+This project *might* be able to resolve one sticky aspect of the current Atomese design: the problem of embedded Python and scheme code, and, more generally, the problem of of executable syntax trees.
+Right now, these are handled in an ad-hoc fashion, case-by-case, with custom code and in an interpeted fashion (a REPL loop).
+If, instead of having a hard-coded Atomese PlusLink and GreaterThanLink and so-on, if we could just map the native scheme symbols for these (or the native Python symbols for these) into Atomese, the results of any queries would then be valid scheme (or python) that could be directly executed.
+We could cache byte-code locally, and get high-performance execution of the results.
+This aspect of the project might be worth it.
+Maybe.